Mascoutin Valley State Trail: Ripon to Berlin (West)

 Heading up out of the wetlands and crossing Meadow Brook Road, the trail passes through Koro Railroad Prairie State Natural Area.
 This stretch of prairie along the trail contains many species of native plants and grasses.
 In the past, the historic railroad line preserved the prairie due to frequent fires sparked by locomotives.

-For the next 2.4 miles, the Mascoutin Valley State Trail traverses forests and marshland, with farmland being seen in the distance.
+For the next 2.4 miles, the Mascoutin Valley State Trail traverses hardwood forests and low, wet marshlands, with farm fields being seen in the distance.
 Welcome signs greet trail-goers to Green Lake County.
 They also indicate that horseback riding and electric bikes are prohibited on the trail in Green Lake County.

 At the intersection with Willard Road, the Berlin Fen State Natural Area is visible to the north.
 Noted experts on fens provide this definition of the unique landform, “Fens are peat-forming wetlands that rely on groundwater input and require thousands of years to develop and cannot easily be restored once destroyed.
 Fens are also hotspots of biodiversity.
 They often are home to rare plants, insects, and small mammals” (Weixelman & Cooper, 2009).
 This peat-filled swamp is filled with rivulets, and flooding frequently occurs there.